links2design/artists/README.md

 This README is divided into following sections:

 - [Setup](#setup) - Follow these instructions to run the example search application.
-- [Development Overview](#overview) - Considerations when building a React-based search application.
+- [Development Flow](#developmentflow) - Considerations when building a React-based search application.

 ## Setup